MicrosoftLearning/SC-401T00-Information-Security-Administrator/Instructions/Labs/LAB_AK_00_Lab0_Ex0_Lab_Setup.md

 **Tasks:**

-- Set user passwords for lab exercises
+1. Set user passwords for lab exercises
-- Enable Audit in the Microsoft Purview portal
+1. Enable Audit in the Microsoft Purview portal
-- Enable Search by Name in Microsoft Teams
-- Enable information barriers in SharePoint Online and OneDrive

-## Task - Set user passwords for lab exercises
+## Task 1 - Set user passwords for lab exercises

 In this task, you'll set passwords for the user accounts needed for the labs.

 1. Log into Client 1 VM (SC-400-CL1) as the **SC-400-CL1\admin** account.
 The password should be provided by your lab hosting provider.

-1. Open **Microsoft Edge** and navigate to **`https://admin.microsoft.com`** and log into the Microsoft 365 admin center as the MOD Administrator, `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
+1. Open **Microsoft Edge** and navigate to **`https://admin.microsoft.com`** to log into the Microsoft 365 admin center as the MOD Administrator, `admin@WWLxZZZZZZ.onmicrosoft.com` (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).

 1. On the left navigation pane, expand **Users** then select **Active users**.